raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generators.md

 Again, this is not particularly horrendous, but like the recursive example, we're explicitly greenspunning the natural linear state.
 In a generator, we write "do this, then  this, then this."
 In an iterator, we have to wrap that up and explicitly keep track of what step we're on.

+So we see the same thing: The generation version has state, but it's implicit in JavaScript's linear control flow.
+Whereas the iteration version must make that state explicit.

 ### generators

 It would be very nice if we could sometimes write iterators as a `.next()` method that gets called, and sometimes write out a generator.
+Given the title of this chapter, wit will not come as a suprise to discover that JavaScript actually makes this possible.

-And of course, we both know that this is exactly how JavaScript works.
-To write a *generator*, we write a function, but we make two changes:
+We can write an iterator, but use a generation style of programming.
+An iterator written in a generation style is called a *generator*.
+To write a generator, we write a function, but we make two changes:

 1. We declare the function using the `function*` keyword.
 Not a fat arrow.
 Not a plain `function`.
 2. We don't `return` values or output them to `console.log`.
 We "yield" values using the `yield` keyword.